condition | R Documentation |

 Arguments passed to methods. |

-are often ambiguous; that is, it can happen that many solution formulas fit the data equally well.
+are often ambiguous; that is, many solution formulas may fit the data equally well.
 If that happens, the data alone are insufficient to single out one solution.
 While cna

-function is intended to provide assistance in comparing different minimally sufficient conditions (msc), atomic solution formulas (asf), and complex solution formulas (csf) in order to have a better basis for selecting among them.
+) function provides assistance in comparing different minimally sufficient conditions (msc), atomic solution formulas (asf), and complex solution formulas (csf) in order to have a better basis for selecting among them.

-function highlights in which configurations and cases in the data an msc, asf, and csf is instantiated.
-Thus, if the user has independent causal knowledge about particular configurations or cases, the information received from condition
+shows in which configurations and cases in the data an msc, asf, and csf is instantiated and not instantiated.
+Thus, if the user has prior causal knowledge about particular configurations or cases, the information received from condition

-may be helpful in selecting the solutions that are consistent with that knowledge.
-Moreover, the condition
+may help identify the solutions that are consistent with that knowledge.
+Moreover, condition

 The condition